christiespeich/Mooberry-Book-Manager/README.txt

 * Fixed: Bug with custom sort

 = 3.3 =
-* Added: Ability to custom sort book grids (choose Select Books and Group By None and Sort By Custom)
+* Added: Ability to custom sort book grids (choose Select Books and Group By None and Sort By Custom) See the [documentation](http://www.bookmanager.mooberrydreams.com/docs/category/mooberry-book-manager/book-grids/) for details
 * Added: Quick/Bulk Edit fields to update publisher, release date, series order, subtitle, and Goodreads link
 * Added: Ability to add website for Cover Artists, Editors, and Illustrators (WordPress 4.4+ required)